-- o Algorithm below sets the size of Ko to B, not to L (L is not greater than B).
-This resolves both ambiguity in XOR expressions and incompatibility in handling of keys having length greater than L but not greater than B. - o Algorithm below does not change value of Text before or after the computation.
+- The algorithm below sets the size of Ko to B, not to L (L is not greater than B).
+This resolves both ambiguity in XOR expressions and incompatibility in handling of keys having length greater than L but not greater than B. - o The algorithm below does not change value of Text before or after the computation.
 Both padding of a Babel packet before the computation and placing of the result inside the packet are performed elsewhere.